ELECTRIC CARS AND VANS ON THE HORIZON

 Besides the electric vehicles already on the market, there are plenty more coming soon that could be your fleet's ticket to going electric.
 John Challen and John Kendall reveal the car and van highlights...

-In a design could be mistaken for the new A8, this concept is described as ‘the private jet for the road’.
-The 5.35m-long saloon features Level 4 autonomous driving technology and a new take on the Audi interior.
+In a design that could be mistaken for the new A8, this concept is described as ‘the private jet for the road’.
+The 5.35m-long saloon features Level 4 autonomous driving technology.

 RANGE 466 miles WHEN 2024 PRICE TBC

 Available with a plug-in hybrid option for a while now, the next step for the 7 Series is to adopt a fully electric powertrain.
 Opulence, long range and 350kW rapid charging are to be expected.

 RANGE 300+ miles WHEN 2022 PRICE ~£100,000

 BMW i Vision Circular

 The Bavarian manufacturer’s take on how to design a car using the principles of a circular economy.
 The concept claims to be 100% recyclable, including the solid-state battery.

 Claiming to be ‘the most powerful M car ever' to go into series production will be available in plug-in form only.
 This PHEV will be the first electrified model from the ‘M’ range.

 RANGE 50 miles WHEN 2023 PRICE TBC